TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 17/Job 17.2.md

 ---

-Surely there are mockers with me, And mine eye dwelleth upon their provocation.
+Surely there are mockers with me.
+My eye dwells on their provocation.